Clicker Training as Easy as 1-2-3

 Clicker Training – The Dopamine

 Part of the reason that a dog will repeat something is dopamine, the neurotransmitter that welcomes reward and increases motivation to get that reward again.
 The dog’s brain chemistry literally changes in response to a rewarding episode.
-When dopamine is triggered via any type of rewarding experience the dog’s memory grabs the occasion, learning becomes sharper and training is very successful.
+When dopamine is triggered by any type of rewarding experience, it remains in the dog’s memory.
+Learning becomes sharper and training is very successful.

 Positive reinforcement in dog training increases memory, motivation and enjoyment, isn’t that amazing?
 Particularly when clicker training is right at the center of the positive reinforcement approach.